psemiletov/logfilegen/README.md

 ## ABOUT

 Logfilegen is a fast and highly customizable tool to generate common server (nginx, etc) or user-defined format log files.
 You can generate log file with the desired rate (lines per second), the file size, lines count and the duration.
-Each variable of the log file can be redefined by the random or static value.
+Each variable of the log file can be redefined by the random or static value. logfilegen depends just on GCC or Clang with C++17 support, and, optionally, cmake.

 ## USE